kristoffershore/kristoffershore/README.md

-Applications developer for the St John's County government in Florida.
+Applications developer for the a premium insurance company in Florida.
+Developer of the Jacksonville Parques App for city parks.